jnorfolk/Qualitative-Analysis-Project/README.md

 # Qualitative-Analysis-Project
 ### I completed a project on Excel during an interview process for a business analyst role.
-### I presented the project on PowerPoint over Zoom and overall feedback was very positive.
+### I presented the project on PowerPoint over Zoom and I was told that theiroverall feedback was very positive.